 Exposition “Instrument Library of Africa”

-Putting African musical
+Putting African musical instruments on display

 From the 21st to the 27th of June at the Borj Bab Marrakech, the “off” program of the Gnaoua and World Music Festival will feature an eye-catching event: an exhibition of traditional African musical instruments proposed by the Afrikayna Association, a Moroccan nonprofit organisation for intercultural exchange, development, and cooperation in Africa.
 This initiative goes hand in hand with the Cameroonian association Sandia, created during the first edition of the African Music Forum (AMF), organised in September 2016 in Segou, Mali.
 Listening to music is wonderful, but seeing it can also be interesting.
 This is the proposition of this exhibition on offer at Bastion Borj Bab Marrakech.